szczyglis-dev/py-gpt/README.md

 Compiled binary and Snap versions have `chromium` preinstalled in the package.

-**Tip:** DO NOT enable the `Mouse and Keyboard` plugin in Computer use mode—it is already connected to Computer use mode "in the background."
+**Tip:** DO NOT enable the `Mouse and keyboard` plugin in Computer use mode—it is already connected to Computer use mode "in the background."

 # Context and memory